hdck007/URLshortener/README.md

 You can see the live demo here.
 [URLshotener Website](http://hdck007.pythonanywhere.com/).

 #### Conclusion
-Feel free to contribute and fork the repo if you like it then do star it.
+Feel free to contribute and fork the repo, if you like it then do star it.
 And if you have some suggestions always welcome.